 For what it's worth, I happened to mention Popper in the one conversation I had with Feynman, sometime in the 80s, and he did not say "who's that?" but replied meaningfully to the point.
 So that's evidence he had heard of Popper at that time.
 What he knew of him, I have no empirical evidence of, because Popper was peripheral to the conversation and I never got round to pursuing the matter.

-(For what it’s worth, DD told me what he and Feynman said to each other.
-I consider that conversation fully convincing that Feynman knew a ton about Popper, but unfortunately DD prefers not to share the details publicly.)
+DD told me personally what he and Feynman said to each other.
+DD and I both believe that conversation showed that Feynman knew a lot about Popper.

 [6] Karl Popper, “Back to the Presocratics”